High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

 The relevant information content of the 2D spectra is schematically shown in Fig.\,\ref{fig1}\,c,\,d.
-Peaks on the diagonal position of the 2D spectra reflect the linear absorption of the system, whereas off-diagonal peaks directly disclose intra and inter-molecular couplings, which are normally obscured in one-dimensional (1D) spectra, e.g. linear absorption measurements (Fig.\,\ref{fig1}c)\,\cite{lewis_probing_2012}.
+Peaks on the diagonal position of the 2D spectra closely resemble the linear excitation spectrum of the system, whereas off-diagonal peaks directly disclose nonlinear couplings, which are normally obscured in linear absorption measurements (Fig.\,\ref{fig1}c)\,\cite{lewis_probing_2012}.
 In addition, 2D lineshapes provide insight into ensemble inhomogeneities and their dynamic evolution (Fig.\,\ref{fig1}d).
-With the coherent multipulse excitation scheme, photon echos are recorded.
-Accordingly, the 2D lineshapes dissect the inhomogeneous(homogeneous) lineshape along the diagonal(anti-diagonal) projection of the 2D spectra.
+With the coherent multipulse excitation scheme, nonlinear rephasing and non-rephasing signals are recorded which leads to a separation of the inhomogeneous(homogeneous) lineshape along the diagonal(anti-diagonal) projection of the 2D spectra, accordingly.
 At time $T=0\,$fs this effect leads to an elongated peakshape indicating a strong correlation between the absorption and detection frequency.
-For $T>0$ statistical fluctuations of the local environment lead to a loss of the correlation resulting in increasingly symmetric peak shapes\,\cite{jonas_two-dimensional_2003, lewis_probing_2012}.
-Combined with high spectral resolution, this principally permits the analysis of the molecular dynamics as a function of the local environment.
+For $T>0$ statistical fluctuations of the local environment lead to a loss of the correlation resulting in increasingly symmetric peak shapes (termed spectral diffusion).
+This concept is known from 2D photon echo spectroscopy as performed in coherence-detected 2DES\,\cite{jonas_two-dimensional_2003, lewis_probing_2012}.
+The equivalence between coherence and action-detected 2DES in terms of lineshape information was shown in Ref.\,\cite{tan_theory_2008}.
+We note that coherence and action-detected 2DES may differ in the detection of excited state absorption and multiple quantum coherence signals\,\cite{maly_signatures_2018, maly_coherently_2020} which are, however, not relevant in the current study.